viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-You can use any robotic base with Viam and once configured as a [base component](/components/base/), you can drive it using the [base API](/appendix/apis/components/base/).
+You can use any robotic base with Viam and once configured as a [base component](/components/base/), you can drive it using the standardized [base API](/appendix/apis/components/base/).

 Try it yourself, [drive a rover](/how-tos/drive-rover/).
 You don't need to buy a rover, you can borrow one of ours to [try viam](https://app.viam.com/try).